Boxing Classes are now available!

 Boxing targets a lot of muscles without creating overly muscular physiques.
 When throwing a punch, the boxer must put their whole weight behind it, and that means the legs, hips, back, abs, shoulders, and arms working in tandem.
 The workout needed for this helps stabilize the body and create good posture.

 Virtually all moderate-to-intense exercises can be used to manage and reduce stress.
 Boxing is a healthy way to vent mainly for people who work in high-stress environments every day.
 When training, you will transition between high-intensity workouts and moderate intensity recovery periods.
-Training boxing allows people to push themselves to the limit and the effort put into training means that majority of boxing students don’t have any space left for work-related stress or other concern.

 Improved Cardiovascular Health